How to Install Brave on Fedora 44

 Brave Browser new tab page showing ad and tracker blocking stats on Fedora

-Brave Browser running on Fedora with live privacy stats and Brave Rewards visible on the new tab page
+Brave Browser running on Fedora with privacy stats and Brave Rewards visible on the new tab page

 Set Up Brave Rewards